PixarAnimationStudios/OpenUSD-proposals/proposals/transcoding_invalid_identifiers/README.md

 * `std::string SdfBootstringDecodeIdentifier(const std::string&)`
   * Transform the results of either `SdfBoostringEncodeAsciiIdentifier` or `SdfBoostringEncodeIdentifier` into the original valid UTF-8 string.
-Decoding invalid encoded identifiers will return an empty string.
+Decoding invalid encoded identifiers will return the original string.

 # Proposed algorithm